You must be a legal resident of the United States or have appropriate documentation that you are here legally.

 A credit report and/or background check will be conducted on every applicant.

-Social Security Numbers shall be produced and/or verified for every occupant - regardless of age.
+Social Security Numbers shall be produced and/or verified for every occupant - regardless of age (if no social security number, verifiable documentation).

 Photo ID shall be required for everyone over the age of 18.

-You must have a job or verifiable income source other than retirement and/or disability income.
+You must have a verifiable income source of 3 times the rental rate.

 Tenants are required to carry renters insurance.